Long runs under a conditional limit distribution: Applications. Applications

-Here we consider the application of the approximating scheme under a conditioning event defined through a large set.
-Also this event is on the large deviation scale.
-A development of the present section is presented in \cite{BroniatowskiCaron2011IS}.
+Here we consider the application of the approximating scheme under a conditioning event defined through a large set, where this event is also on the large deviation scale.
+A development of the present section is presented in \cite{BroniatowskiCaron2011IS} and in Section~3 of \cite {Caronetal2013}; see also \cite{BroniatowskiRitov2009}.
 Consider the estimation of the large deviation probability for the mean of $n$ i.i.d. r.v.'s $u(\mathbf{X}_{i})$ satisfying the conditions of this paper.
-This is a benchmark problem in the study of rare events; we refer to the book by Bucklew \cite{Bucklew2004} for the background of this section.
+This is a benchmark problem in the study of rare events; we refer to \cite{Bucklew2004} for the background of this section.

-Let $u_{1,n}:=na$ for fixed $a$ larger than $Eu(\mathbf{X}).$ The probability to be estimated is
+Let $u_{1,n}:= na $ for fixed $a$ larger than $Eu(\mathbf{X})$.
+The probability to be estimated is

-The Importance Sampling procedure substitutes the empirical estimator
+The importance sampling procedure substitutes the empirical estimator

 by